 C7 Sheepskin/lambskin detergent for the care of all our sheepskin products.

-Washing with a sheepskin detergent will not only clean your item, but will also condition and nourish the sheepskin, keeping it soft and supple.
+Washing with a sheepskin detergent will not only clean your item, and help preserve the colour, but will also condition and nourish the hide, keeping it soft and supple.

 Bottle size: 250ml or 500ml